gopinathsjsu/team-project-the-avengers/README.md

 ## Individual Contribution
 1. Adarsh: Backend(User side: price_calculate, search room, create Booking, Delete Booking, view Booking; Admin side: All), Deployment on AWS with Load balancer
-2. Amy: Frontend and Backend(edit reservations)
+2. Amy: Frontend(all the pages) and Backend(edit reservations functionality)
 3. Faizali:
 4. Visva: Database and Backend for login and signup(includes authentication, password hashing and salting).
 Stored procedure and an event for Bookings archive to view past reservations.